Who is Eligible for Housing

 Fully-registered graduate students with families/partners who will live with them on a full-time basis while they are at MIT are eligible for family housing in the Graduate Tower at Site 4 or Westgate Apartments.
 Couples also have the option to apply for housing in Edgerton House, Sidney-Pacific and 70 Amherst Street.

 Family is defined by a partner or spouse, children, and legal dependents.
 Family housing is not for extended family members (parents, siblings, etc), unless the family member is a legal dependent.
-You must submit documentation proving your family status once you have signed a license agreement.
+You must submit documentation proving your family status when applying for family housing.

 Contact Housing & Residential Services as soon as possible to be considered for family housing if you are: